Boers: Dislike of British rule

 Although the colony was fairly prosperous, many of the Dutch farmers were as dissatisfied with British rule as they had been with that of the VOC, though their grounds for complaint were not the same.
-In 1792, Moravian missions had been established which targeted the Khoikhoi, and in 1799 the London Missionary Society began work among both Khoikhoi and the Bantu peoples.
-The missionaries' championing of Khoikhoi grievances caused much dissatisfaction among the majority of the Dutch colonists, whose views temporarily prevailed, for in 1812 an ordinance was issued which empowered magistrates to bind Khoikhoi children as apprentices under conditions which differed little from slavery.
-Simultaneously, the movement for the abolition of slavery was gaining strength in England, and the missionaries appealed from the colonists to the mother country.
+In 1792, Moravian missions had been established which targeted the Khoikhoi.
+In 1799 the London Missionary Society began work among both Khoikhoi and the Bantu peoples.
+As a result of the VOC turning the opportunity to restoke their vessels into a 3–4 week stay increasing the allez router time by 2 months and 16% of all time calculated.
+In 1812 British colonial lord signed an ordinance was issued which empowered magistrates to bind Khoikhoi children as apprentices under conditions which differed little from slavery.
+Simultaneously, the movement for the abolition of slavery was gaining strength in England but did not get passed and resolved until 25 years after this ordinance.

 Slachter's Nek

 A farmer named Frederick Bezuidenhout refused to obey a summons issued on the complaint of a Khoikhoi, and, firing on the party sent to arrest him, was killed by the return fire.
 This caused a small rebellion in 1815, known as Slachters Nek, described as "the most insane attempt ever made by a set of men to wage war against their sovereign" by Henry Cloete.
 Upon its suppression, five ringleaders were publicly hanged at the spot where they had sworn to expel "the English tyrants".
 The feeling caused by the hanging of these men was deepened by the circumstances of the execution, as the scaffold on which the rebels were simultaneously hanged broke down from their united weight and the men were afterwards hanged one by one.
 An ordinance was passed in 1827, abolishing the old Dutch courts of landdrost and heemraden (resident magistrates being substituted) and establishing that henceforth all legal proceedings should be conducted in English.
 The granting in 1828, as a result of the representations of the missionaries, of equal rights with whites to the Khoikhoi and other free coloured people, the imposition (1830) of heavy penalties for harsh treatment of enslaved people, and finally the emancipation of the enslaved people in 1834, were measures which combined to aggravate the farmers' dislike of government.
 Moreover, what the Boers viewed as the inadequate compensation for the freeing of the slaves, and the suspicions engendered by the method of payment, caused much resentment; and in 1835 the farmers again removed themselves to unknown country to escape the government.
 While emigration beyond the colonial border had been continuous for 150 years, it now took on larger proportions.